KeithDinh/Java-Code-Editor/README.md

-# Simple Java Code Editor - Final Version is on Branch: Master Branch
+# Simple Java Code Editor - Final Version is on Master Branch
 ## PLEASE USE LATEST JDK BEFORE EXECUTING THE PROGRAM TO AVOID ISSUE

 ## KeyWord Count